goodguyry/goodguyry.me/_posts/2015-05-11-jekyll-navigation.md

 </nav>
 {% endcodeblock %}

 In this post, I introduced a technique for creating site navigation using Jekyll data files and Liquid conditionals and loops.
-I then showed how I've extended this approach for use in a multi-lingual site I'm building.
-I hope you've found this exercise helpful.
+I then showed how I&rsquo;ve extended this approach for use in a multi-lingual site I&rsquo;m building.
+I hope you&rsquo;ve found this exercise helpful.